08. The Market Revolution

 ¶ 1 Leave a comment on paragraph 1 0

-¶ 3 Leave a comment on paragraph 3 0 In the early years of the nineteenth century, Americans’ endless commercial ambition—what one Baltimore paper in 1815 called an “almost universal ambition to get forward”—remade the nation. ((Hezekiah Niles, Dec.
+¶ 3 Leave a comment on paragraph 3 1 In the early years of the nineteenth century, Americans’ endless commercial ambition—what one Baltimore paper in 1815 called an “almost universal ambition to get forward”—remade the nation. ((Hezekiah Niles, Dec.
 2, 1815, Niles’ Weekly Register, Volume 9 (Baltimore: 1816), 238.))
 Between the Revolution and the Civil War, an old subsistence world died and a new more-commercial nation was born.
 Americans integrated the technologies of the Industrial Revolution into a new commercial economy.
 Steam power, the technology that moved steamboats and railroads, fueled the rise of American industry by powering mills and sparking new national transportation networks.
 A “market revolution” was busy remaking the nation.

 ¶ 5 Leave a comment on paragraph 5 0